Antoine-marchais/friweb-search-engine/README.md

 ├── preprocess.py
 ...
 ```

+We assume you're in a correct new *Virtual Environnement*, with `python` launching a Python 3.7+.

+You can run `make install`.

-install the necessary modules : `pip install -r requirements.txt`
+Or Install the necessary modules : `pip install -r requirements.txt`, and the minimal *nltk* modules : `python -m nltk.downloader popular`.

-You can also run `make install`.

 ## Testing

 Run `make test`.